 There may be a chance that there is a misdiagnosis of blighted ovum during early pregnancy.
 The baby usually starts developing after the 5th week and is visible in ultrasound images only after that.

 Here are some tips every pregnant woman needs to bear in mind to avoid misdiagnosis of a blighted ovum.
 A woman’s body can show signs that were never predicted before.
 Hence, it is always better to be 100% sure of the condition to take necessary actions.

-- It may be a good idea to wait for the ultrasound until you are in the 11th or 12th week of your pregnancy.
+- It may be a good idea to wait for the ultrasound until you are in the 7th week of your pregnancy.
 An ultrasound may be required earlier if there are any signs of complications.

 - You can always take a second opinion to confirm the condition.

 What Are the Treatments for Blighted Ovum?

 In most cases, a blighted ovum needs no treatment, as the body, on recognising that the embryo is not developing, expels the tissue automatically.
 However, your gynaecologist will need to take a call on the course of action when the condition is detected.
 This may include the following:

 - Medication – Your doctor may prescribe you Misoprostol or Cytotec, which induce a miscarriage.
 It can be taken orally or inserted into the vagina.
 You would experience bleeding within 2-3 days.
 Bear in mind that the medicines may also cause nausea, diarrhoea or abdominal cramps.